 BARN’s temporary facility in Rolling Bay on Bainbridge Island is alive with activity.
 On a recent Sunday, weavers were at work on the floor looms, while woodworkers crafted cedar benches in the Woodshop as part of a public service project for the Island’s Japanese-American Exclusion Memorial.
 Students watched carefully as the instructor demonstrated a new technique as part of a class on advanced jewelry-making techniques was underway as newcomers to BARN toured BARN as part of the regular Sunday afternoon Open House.

 The future home of BARN (Bainbridge Artisan Resource Network) is under construction!
-You can be part of this exciting community, and help to create a new regional center for hands-on learning and craftsmanship.
+You can be part of this exciting community, and help to create a new regional non-profit center for hands-on learning and craftsmanship.

 BARN has already made so much possible for so many.
-The owners a small Island business joined BARN and used the woodshop to craft handmade wooden beverage taps.
+The owners of a small Island business joined BARN and used the woodshop to craft handmade wooden beverage taps.
 An Island woman who had never made a piece of jewelry now has a successful jewelry business.
 A local scout group made Pinewood Derby cars under the careful supervision of BARN woodworkers.

 Find out how BARN can add craft and invention to your life.
 Take a class, take a tour, or come to share your knowledge with others.
 Your donation to the BARNraising fund will help to create a unique place where well- equipped studios invite exploration and innovation.
 A welcoming place for innovative and intergenerational learning, creativity and community service.
 A place to be inspired!